ballerina-attic/messaging-with-jms-queues/README.md

 ### Deploying on Kubernetes

 - You can run the service that we developed above, on Kubernetes.
 The Ballerina language offers native support to run a Ballerina program on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
-Also, it will take care of the creation of the docker images.
-So you don't need to explicitly create docker images prior to deploying it on Kubernetes.
+Also, it will take care of the creation of the Docker images.
+So you don't need to explicitly create Docker images prior to deploying it on Kubernetes.
 Refer [Ballerina_Kubernetes_Extension](https://github.com/ballerinax/kubernetes) for more details and samples on Kubernetes deployment with Ballerina.
 You can also find details on using Minikube to deploy Ballerina programs.

 - Since this guide requires `ActiveMQ` as a prerequisite, you need an additional step to create a pod for `ActiveMQ` and use it with our sample.